hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture6.md

 #### D3 Network Visualziations, cont.

+D3 has a _force directed_ layout for organizing network visualization which we experimented with in the last session.
+Download the contents of [this folder](https://www.dropbox.com/sh/r9tdjbzfegfmzh3/AABQbUJvVpNokwRim-Mnk5Fba?dl=0).
+We will do some experimentations with the

 1. D3 programming exercise for adding labels to the network diagram (binding, reading data) 1.b. different types of networks -- we will go through all  (different visualizations)